 Getting Started with Corfix Payroll.

-This article will summarize steps to get set up with Corfix Payroll.
+This article summarizes steps to get set up with Corfix Payroll.

 Step-by-Step Guide